You have finished school, passed your exams, and earned your coveted Bachelor of Science in Nursing degree. And now it’s time for residency.

 - Home Healthcare Choices: Visiting Nurses; Private Duty Homecare

-STAGE 2: If selected to advance, the candidate will be invited to submit a minimum of two or more individuals for reference; one of which must be from a clinical faculty member for application completion.
-Official school transcripts from the BSN program will be requested at the time of interview.
+Candidates will be invited to submit a minimum of two or more individuals for reference; one of which must be from a clinical faculty member for application completion.

 We screen all of our applications carefully.
 If you have been approved as a potential candidate, you will be invited to interview for the nurse resident position.
 We will discuss your personal interests and your preferred track at the interview.